Day 1: Arrival in Uganda

 Day 2: Birding Mabamba Swamp

-Morning drive to Mabamba swamp for the Shoebill Stork and other water birds.
-Look out for many different birds on our way to the swamp, like the Papyrus Gonolek, White Winged Warbler and Weyns Weaver.
-This Swamp is one of the best places to spot the exceptional Shoebill Stork.
+In the morning, you’ll drive down to Mabamba Swamp to see the Shoebill Stork along with other water birds.
+Along the way, keep your eyes peeled for other bird species like the Weyns Weaver, White Winged Warbler and Papyrus Gonolek.
+This swamp is deemed the ideal place to spot the exceptional Shoebill Stork.
 Other water birds we should be on the lookout for are the Allen’s and Purple Gallinule, Grey, Purple, Rufous Bellied and Goliath herons, African and Lesser Jacanas, Squaco Herons, the Globally threatened Pallid Harrier and Blue Swallow.
 The migrant species will include a variety of egrets, ducks etc. The best way to enjoy the rich bird life is by canoe and you might be in luck and encounter the elusive Sitatunga Antelope, which is adapted to swamp habitats.
 Later drive to Lake Mburo.
 Dinner and overnight at your booked accommodation.

 Day 3: Birding Lake Mburo

 After breakfast, head out on foot with an armed ranger.
 Your birding today will be coupled with mammal viewing.
 Look out for the Brown-chested Plover, a migratory specie from West Africa, the Red-faced Barbet which crosses over from Northern Tanzania.
 Here we shall have the chance to see the Zebra, Eland, Topis, Impalas and some other game.
 In the afternoon, you will continue your birding trip on a boat across the lake in search of the African Finfoot, Giant Kingfisher, White Backed Night Heron, Little Bittern, Black Crowned Night and Green Backed Heron, African Open Billed Stork, African Fish Eagle, Madagascar and common Sqacco Heron.
-Lake Mburo National Park is 260 sq. km and it has markedly different fauna from other reserves.
-It is the only park that contains an entire Lake.
-Situated in rolling hills and open grassy valleys, the park consists of 4 other small lakes.
+Lake Mburo National park which has an area of 260 sq km has a remarkably distinct fauna from other reserves.
+Situated amidst rolling hills and grassy valleys, this park contains 4 small lakes along with a large one, and it’s the only park where an entire lake is located without being shared between two parks.
 Dinner and overnight at your booked accommodation.

 Day 4: Transfer Mghahinga